History of Fazakerley: Hartley’s Jam, tram connections and new town

 A second school, the Fazakerley Open Air School, opened in 1938 with responsibility for educating children with diseases like TB and asthma.
 It was built along ‘open air’ lines, which would help the children deal with their conditions, and was affiliated with Margaret Beavan School and Underleigh School, two other open air institutions.

-The open air schools (there were 96 in Britain by 1937) had classrooms where the walls could be opened up on up to three sides – summer and winter! – according to the theory that ventilation and fresh air were beneficial to health, and helped prevent the spread of tuberculosis, which was becoming a problem in the years running up to the Second World War.
+The open air schools (there were 96 in Britain by 1937) had classrooms where the walls could be opened up on up to three sides – summer and winter!
+The theory was that ventilation and fresh air were beneficial to health, and helped prevent the spread of tuberculosis.
+The disease was becoming a problem in the years running up to the Second World War.
 The schools were, naturally, located in rural areas, of which Fazakerley was one at the time.

 Fazakerley Open Air School closed in 1994.
 Numbers were falling as the children were incorporated into mainstream schooling.